ZiadHatab/ziadhatab.github.io/_posts/2023-06-26-vna-switch-terms.md

 \label{eq:20}
 $$

-From above equation we can see that we have a linear equation in three unknowns: $\Gamma_{12}$, $c\Gamma_{21}$, and $c$.
-Therefore, if we measure at least three unique transmissive reciprocal devices, we can solve for these unknowns by solving the following linear system of equations:
+From the above equation we can see that we have a linear equation in three unknowns: $\Gamma_{12}$, $c\Gamma_{21}$, and $c$.
+Therefore, measuring at least three unique transmissive reciprocal devices lets us solve by forming the following linear system:

 $$
 \begin{bmatrix}